strategineer/personal-website/content/books/2024-03-02/index.md

 date: 2024-03-02
 params:
   isbn13: '9781786635471'
+  year: '2018'
 star_rating: 5
-title: 'New Dark Age: Technology and the End of the Future'
+title: New Dark Age - Technology And The End Of The Future
 ---

 A bleak but compelling investigation on a variety of world ending issues we're